Extended Response Patterns

 property.

-Delaying the response
+Delay the response

 If you’d like to delay the response to a request, you can use the delay